Updated on February 11, 2019.

-By using groups and segments, you can send targeted email to those interested in a specific piece or type of information.
-You can use information you’ve already obtained from your customers, such as their area of employment, their interests, and their geographic location to create targeted messages they’ll want to open.
+By using groups and segments, you can send targeted emails to those interested in a specific piece or type of information.
+You can use data points you’ve already obtained from your customers, such as their area of employment, their interests, and their geographic location to create targeted messages they’ll want to open.
 By crafting unique email just for them, you’ll increase the odds they’ll open your message.

 Urgency is a tried-and-true sales tactic for a reason—because it works!
 Phrases like “one day sale” or “24 hours left” encourage your readers to act right now.
 Use urgent language so your audience feels as though they must open your email immediately, or else they’ll miss out.

 Use email to share something of value with your audience.
-This may be your new ebook or a discount promotion.
+This may be your new e-book or discount promotion.
 Let your audience know that by opening your email, there’s something valuable waiting for them inside.
 Your subject line is the teaser.

 One caveat: Don’t promise something which is not included in the email.
 Deceiving your audience doesn’t earn any goodwill and will cause people to unsubscribe from your list.

 Just as numerical lists are effective in blog titles, numbers are effective in email subject lines.
 Using the subject line “7 Reasons to Read this Email” will pique subscribers’ curiosity.
 Using numbers in your email subject line sets your subject line apart in a sea of words—so if you have something to number, try it out.
 Here’s an example from CoSchedule of this tactic in action: